btihen/mwa2/README.md

 ###Linux

 See https://github.com/munki/mwa2/wiki/RHEL7-setup-notes for some notes on installing and configuring MWA2 on RedHad Enterprise Linux 7.
+Production ready Ubuntu 16.04 LTS using Nginx setup: https://github.com/munki/mwa2/production-ubuntu1604-nginx-postgres-setup.md

 ## Docker

-A Docker file for running MWA2 under Docker is available here: https://github.com/macadmins/docker-mwa2
-This is maintained by a third-party; please direct support questions about the Docker file to the maintainers of that project.
+A Docker file for running MWA2 under Docker is available here: https://github.com/macadmins/docker-mwa2 This is maintained by a third-party; please direct support questions about the Docker file to the maintainers of that project.

 ## Acknowledgements